yasoon13/Quotations/README.md

+# Tim Ferris
+If you can't define it, or act upon it, forget it.
 # Robert Henri
 To be free, to be happy and fruitful, can only be attained through scrafice of many common but overestimated things.
 # Saint Augustine